This information will describe what hot flashes are, and help you find ways to manage them without using hormones.

 How to Manage Hot Flashes

-- Smoking or being around smoke.
+- Smoking cigarettes, e-cigarettes, or being around smoke

-- Drinking coffee or other caffeinated drinks.
+- Drinking coffee or other caffeinated drinks

-- Eating spicy foods.
+- Eating spicy foods

-- Drinking alcohol.
+- Drinking alcohol

-- Feeling stressed.
+- Feeling stressed

 - Wear loose-fitting, cotton pajamas or no clothing to bed to stay cool.

 - Sleep near an open window.